ibm-cloud-docs/vpc/hub-spoke-model.md

 * Create VPE gateways for application services, such as IKS and ICD instances (as needed).
 * Create a DNS resolution binding to the DNS hub VPC to share its VPE DNS records to the DNS hub VPC.
 * Configure your DNS to use the custom resolver on a DNS hub VPC by changing its resolver type to Delegated with the DNS hub VPC.

+# IBM Cloud service domains for VPE
+{: #vpe-dns-service-domains}

+When DNS sharing is configured for Virtual Private Endpoints (VPE), DNS queries for supported IBM Cloud service endpoints resolve to private IP addresses through the DNS hub VPC.

+## Supported service domains
+{: #vpe-dns-service-domains-list}

+DNS resolution through VPE includes domains such as:

+- `*.cloud.ibm.com`
+- `*.appdomain.cloud`
+- `*.networklayer.com`
+- `*.isops.ibm.com`
+- `icr.io`

+The specific domains that are resolved depend on the IBM Cloud services that you access through VPE gateways.

 ## Related links
 {: #vpe-dns-sharing-related-links}